davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.7.1 =

+* Updates to the contest voting / vote counting tools.

+= 3.7 =

+* Fixes to project list.
+Adding speeches for HPL (Advanced Leadership Silver version) and fixing glitch with display of Engaging Humor projects.
+* Minor tweaks to contest tool

 = 3.6.9 =